TheMaster1127/htvm-marketplace/README.md

 ## The Hook API

-The API consists of a series of "hooks"—globally available functions that the HTVM engine calls at specific points during the transpilation process.
-Your plugin works by replacing these empty default functions with your own logic.
+The API consists of a series of "hooks"—globally available functions that the HTVM engine calls at specific points during its transpilation pipeline.
+Your plugin works by redefining these empty default functions with your own logic.
+In the HTVM language created by TheMaster1127, `;` is used for comments and `:=` is used for assignment.

+**Plugin Error Handling:** If something goes wrong during transpilation, **blame the plugin first.** Disable your active plugin and try again.
+If the issue persists, then blame your code, then the HTVM engine.
+Hooks can introduce breaking changes, so be mindful.

 A YouTube video tutorial about this is coming soon!

 ### A Full Example: The Transformation Process

 To understand how hooks work, let's trace the "Keyword Expander" plugin from start to finish.
-In the HTVM language, we use `;` for comments and `:=` for assignment.

 **1. The Original HTVM Code**
 A user writes this code in the IDE: